lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     The cutoff of :math:`12\,\text{Å}` applies to both LJ and Coulombic interactions, but in a different way.
-For LJ *cut* interactions, atoms interact with each others only if they are separated by a distance smaller than the cutoff.
+For LJ *cut* interactions, atoms interact with each other only if they are separated by a distance smaller than the cutoff.
 For Coulombic *long*, interactions between atoms closer than the cutoff are computed directly, and interactions between